Designations Congruent with Things: Chapter 12

 He needs to know.

-He needs to know how correct Newton had been about PPDC-sanctioned violations of agency, needs to know how much the man knew going in, how much he actually agreed to and why, needs to know what caused his second seizure, needs to know, needs to be told that it wasn’t the drift that did it, because he wouldn’t have drifted again, not with dead and confused fragments of tissue, cut off from the hivemind of the anteverse, or, worse, with some kind of still navigable mental connection, made possible by quantum entanglement on a macro scale or some other phenomenon that Hermann hopes he’ll never need to understand.
+He needs to know how correct Newton had been about PPDC-sanctioned violations of agency, needs to know how much the man knew going in, how much he actually agreed to and why, needs to know what caused his second seizure, needs to know, needs to be told it wasn’t the Drift that did it, because he wouldn’t have drifted again, not with dead and confused fragments of tissue, cut off from the hive mind of the anteverse, or, worse, with some kind of still navigable mental connection, made possible by quantum entanglement on a macro scale or some other phenomenon that Hermann hopes he’ll never need to understand.

 He spends another twenty minutes fruitlessly trying to sleep with the bedside light burning its way into his still painful eye, while Newton twitches beside him at irregular intervals with varying intensity.